SibeiC/Glacier-tax-1099-B-Stock-Transactions-Helper/README.md

 * You may use Excel or Numbers to edit and then select to export as CSV format
 * You may use online OCR software to help you convert non-selectable 1099 PDF to Excel
-* If you use Robinhood, you may use https://jiahaoshan.github.io/Robinhood-1099-B-Transactions-Export-Tool/ to help you export transactions to CSV.
+* If you get Consolidated Form 1099 PDF from Robinhood, <a href='https://github.com/joshfraser/robinhood-to-csv' target='_blank'>you may export it to .csv file</a>.
-* Format for acquired date or sold date: MM/DD/YYYY
+* Format for acquired date or sold date: `MM/DD/YYYY`
 * CSV Format Example
   <img src="https://lh3.googleusercontent.com/k8PNDDnTFJ2z4VOiSsPIUxDNSabxhn4nICzgoE_42nuMvlV2zt0zpe2_5_XwZCW2AHov9g834A=s1280-h800-e365-rw">
   <img src="https://lh3.googleusercontent.com/lDdUFP9tIUGoKjS2R-fd6oQtLnMqw58OkYT0n6N8TG08RMLTRpZG0jW_d2SA5ynR6jdQaSkNVw=s1280-h800-e365-rw">